 Harrington, Impurity, 1, emphasis mine.

-Jacob Neusner, Introduction to Rabbinic Literature (New Haven: Yale University Press, 1994), 126.
+Jacob Neusner, Introduction to Rabbinic Literature (New Haven, CT: Yale University Press, 1994), 126.

 Neusner, Introduction, 128.

 Cohen observes, “The Mishnah, neither here nor anywhere else, explains what a gentile has to do in order to convert” (“Proselyte Baptism,” 282).
 Porton says similarly, “Mishnah has little to say about the ritual of conversion” and there is only one reference to the circumcision of a convert, m.
 Pesaḥ 8:8 (Porton, Stranger, 17–18).